- What kind of computer or software will be needed?

 - What jobs are available for CSE students during the school year?

 Taylor offers hundreds of paid positions to students, for a sample of what’s available, you can look at this old list of job postings.
-Additionally, the CSE department offers many jobs specifically for its students.
+Additionally, the CSE department offers many jobs specifically for its students, including TA and tutoring positions, and departmental projects.
 Ask your adviser about job openings that are right for you.

 - What employment opportunities exist for Computer Science students during summer?